Polytechnic Institute

 SDI 4001.
 Polytechnic Colloquia II.1 Credit Hour.

-Prerequisite: SDI 3001.
+Prerequisite: SDI 3001; may be repeated, maximum of 2 credit hours.
 In this course, students prepare for, attend, and reflect on a range of discussion topics in science and technology.
 Each week speakers from inside and outside of the University of Oklahoma will be invited to lead relevant discussions on topics in science and technology including ethics, responsibilities, challenges, and societal impacts.
 The colloquium topics vary from semester to semester.
 (F, Sp)

 SDI 4103.
 Software Project Management.3 Credit Hours.